C-Rodg/Pomobaro/docs/index.md

 - Play/Pause: Starts or stops the timer.
 This button is found in the bottom left corner of the main screen.

--Reset Current Interval: Resets whatever the current interval is - can be a pomodoro (work interval), short break, or long break.
+- Reset Current Interval: Resets whatever the current interval is - can be a pomodoro (work interval), short break, or long break.
 This is the '1' button in the bottom right corner of the main screen.

--Reset All Intervals: Resets the entire timer.
+- Reset All Intervals: Resets the entire timer.
 This can be found in the very bottom right corner of the main screen.

--Exit: Quits the application.
+- Exit: Quits the application.
 This is the 'X' in the top right corner of the main screen.

--Settings Button: Navigates to the settings view.
+- Settings Button: Navigates to the settings view.
 This is the gear icon in the top left corner of the main screen.

 ## [](#header-view)The App